How much does it cost to charter a fishing boat in Maui, Hawaii?

-Booking a private fishing charter on Maui – that means only you and your friends/family will be on board, along with captain and crew – will cost from $899.00 on the low end, to nearly $10,000 for a full day aboard the luxurious Ohana Nui.
-Extremes aside, the average cost for a private fishing charter on Maui is more like $900 for 4 hours, $1250 for 6 hours, and $1,500 for 8 hours.
+Booking a private fishing charter on Maui – that means only you and your friends/family will be on board, along with captain and crew – will cost from $1,200.00 on the low end, to nearly $10,000 for a full day aboard the luxurious Ohana Nui or Mana.
+Extremes aside, the average cost for a private fishing charter on Maui is more like $1300 for 4 hours, $1700 for 6 hours, and $1900 for 8 hours.
 These prices do not include 7.166% state GE tax and harbor fees.

 Tipping your crew

 A gratuity for the crew is customary on Maui.
 Think of it like tipping at a restaurant: plan to pay anywhere from 10-20%.
 The amount of the tip should be based on how friendly and accommodating your crew was, and how much effort they put out trying to get you fish!
-Remember, your crew arrived at the boat before you did to set things up, and they will be there after you leave, cleaning the boat and equipment, organizing tackle for the next day, and dealing with restaurants who may be purchasing a portion of the day’s catch.
-10-12 hour days are the norm for most.
+Remember, your crew arrived at the boat before you did to set things up, and they will be there after you leave, cleaning the boat and equipment, organizing tackle for the next day, and dealing with restaurants that may be purchasing a portion of the day’s catch.
+10-12 hour days are the norm for most crew.

 Is it worth it?

 For many anglers, YES!!
 Especially if you embark on your Maui fishing charter with the right attitude.
 First and foremost, plan on enjoying a day on the ocean in paradise.
 Take in the sunrise.
 Reconnect with family and friends.
-Talk story with the crew, or others on board with you as you wait for the ‘big one’ to strike.
+Talk story with the crew, or others on board as you wait for the ‘big one’ to strike.
 Turn off your phone.
-Be present in the moment.
+Be present.
 If you’re lucky you’ll return to the dock with a fish story or two, plenty of fresh fish for the BBQ, and memories that will remain with you for years to come.

 This post was updated for accuracy on April 21, 2023